 Most foreign embassies and consulates will accept notarial certificates but charge for individual documents included in the bundle.

-A. We aim to have your Apostille Certificate issued within three (3) to four (4) working days from date of receipt of your document at our office, and payment of our prescribed fees.
+A. We aim to have your Apostille Certificate issued within four (4) to five (5) working days from date of receipt of your document at our office, and confirmed payment of our prescribed fees.
 However, as we are in the hands of a government office, sometimes this objective is unreachable due to unavoidable circumstances such as DFAT staff shortages, work overloads, computer failures etc,

 A. Delivery time of the processed document is dependent on whether delivery is to take place inside or outside Australia.